kristenphan/acn-arif-webarprototype-UT-thesis/README.md

 5. Push the code to Azure DevOps Repository
 5. Create a new Pipeline in Azure DevOps Pipelines by referencing ```./azure-pipelines.yml```
 6. Run the pipeline manually from Azure DevOps Pipelines console.
 Or the pipeline is auto triggered with a new commit.
-7. The deployed application runs on all major browsers (best on iOS Safari/ Chrome)
+7. The deployed application runs on all major browsers (best on iOS Safari/ Chrome).
+When running the application in a browser, point the device at the image marker.
+An AR dashboard for monitoring the health of houseplant will be rendered on top of the image marker.

 ## PROTOTYPE SERVERLESS ARCHITECTURE
 1. Tracking engine: implements image tracking technique by [MindAR](https://hiukim.github.io/mind-ar-js-doc/).
 The image marker can be found in ```./frontend/assets/targets/acn.png```.
 The image marker is compiled using [MindAR's compiler](https://hiukim.github.io/mind-ar-js-doc/quick-start/compile) and can be found in ```./frontend/assets/targets/acn.mind```.